This Step: Get a Drivers License

 - Have no convictions, civil infractions, license suspensions or at-

-fault crashes during the 90-day period immediately preceding your driving skills test and Level 2 application
+fault crashes during the period immediately preceding your driving skills test and Level 2 application

 Before you can take the road skills test you must have: